-- senior students undertake compulsory Religious Education classes. - the selection of vocational training (VET) courses and work placements for each student is expected to reflect the career interests of the student, providing both the development of workplace skills and experience of relevant work environments. - students have the option to include Structured Workplace Learning or a School Based Apprenticeship in their learning program.
+- Senior students undertake compulsory Religious Education classes. - The selection of vocational training (VET) courses and work placements for each student is expected to reflect the career interests of the student, providing both the development of workplace skills and experience of relevant work environments. - Students have the option to include Structured Workplace Learning or a School Based Apprenticeship in their learning program with the approval of the VCE VM and Year Level Leader.